babsey/nest-desktop-legacy/docs/deployer/deploy-HBP.rst

    oc status

-You find a configuration and a bash files for setting up NEST Desktop on HBP.
+You find a configuration and a bash files for setting up NEST Desktop on *HBP*.
-Execute the bash script and in the end it shows the IP needed for HBP authentication (see below):
+Execute the bash script and in the end it shows the IP needed for *HBP* authentication (see below):

 .. code-block:: bash